DRoPack/mkdocs-notebook/docs/markdown/mkdocs-setup.md

     # Make the virtual environment
     python3 -m venv venv

-    # Active the virtual environment
+    # Activate the virtual environment
     source venv/bin/activate
     ```

+    !!! note
+        Reactivate an existing virtual environment by following the same instructions to activate.
+There's no need to create a new virtual environment.

 ## Project layout